-LAFAYETTE, CA, May 12, 2020—Daniel Mason, award-winning author of The Winter Soldier (Little, Brown) and other powerful, influential works of fiction, has been named 2020 Joyce Carol Oates Prize Recipient by the Simpson Literary Project.
-The Prize annually honors a midcareer author of fiction who has earned a distinguished reputation and the widespread approbation and gratitude of readers.
+June 11, 2021—Daniel Mason, award-winning author of THE WINTER SOLDIER (Little, Brown) and other powerful, influential works of fiction, is a 2021 Finalist of the Pulitzer Prize for A REGISTRY OF MY PASSAGE UPON THE EARTH.
+The novel has also been awarded the 2021 California Book Award and the 2021 Northern California Book Award.
+Additionally, it has been listed as a Library Journal Best Book of 2020.
+Previously, Daniel Mason was named a Joyce Carol Oates Prize Recipient by the Simpson Literary Project, which annually honors one mid-career fiction author who has earned a distinguished reputation and the widespread approbation of readers.

 “Daniel Mason is a transporting writer of prodigious imagination and power.
 He writes with such immense confidence that readers are invited to take the leap— into the past as well as into themselves.
 In fact, he challenges us to re-think the very concept of historical fiction.
 Because in his breathtakingly beautiful prose, he simultaneously compels us to reimagine and re-engage our present world.
 “Timeless” is a descriptor often casually invoked by reviewers, though it is most deserving in the case of Daniel Mason’s enduring work.
 He elegantly represents the Prize’s aspirations, because he is an emerged writer whose prospective, continual emergence promises to be limitless.” —Joseph Di Prisco, Chair, Simpson Literary Project